 The band channeled that angst and aggression into the music, producing some of most pulverizing riffs in Black Sabbath history, including the thrash-metal inspiring "Symptom of the Universe."
 The track opens with a brutal riff, and by the end it's evolved into a groovy Grateful Dead-styled acoustic jam.
 That kind of sonic schizophrenia is found all over the album; the jaunty orchestral pop of "Am I Going Insane (Radio)" was a twisted attempt at a radio-friendly single.
 Following the creepy choir singing on "Supertzar," it's one of the oddest one-two punches on any Black Sabbath LP.

 Loaded with enough hard rocking tracks like "Hole in the Sky" and the ominous "Megalomania" to keep diehard fans happy, Sabotage found Black Sabbath receiving some of the best reviews in the band's career.
 Even Rolling Stone, notorious for hating on the group, claimed that Sabotage "might be their best ever."

-The album did well enough on the charts, peaking at #28 on the Billboard 200 for the week of September 27, 1975.
+Released July 28, 1975, the album did well enough on the charts, peaking at #28 on the Billboard 200 for the week of September 27, 1975.
 The #1 album in America that week: Jefferson Starship's Red Octopus.
 Still, it was obvious that the wheels were starting to come off the Black Sabbath train.
 Sabotage was the first of the group's studio albums not to go platinum.